-While there is no oversized, detachable wide table like other Brother sewing and quilting machines (Brother XR9550prw, HC1850, or CS6000i sewing machines), the workspace of this heavy-duty sewing machine is an expanded 6.
+While there is no oversized, detachable wide table like other Brother sewing and quilting machines (Brother XR9550prw, HC1850, or CS6000i sewing machines), the workspace of this heavy-duty sewing mac ne is an expanded 6.
 4” W x 4.
-1″ H. The increased needle-to-arm workspace will allow you to sew larger quilts and other bulky items better than a regular sewing machine.
+1″ H. The increased needle-to-arm workspace will allow you to sew larger quilts and bulky items better than a regular sewing machine.
 (It’s still no long-arm quilting machine, though.)

 Brother ST150HDH Sewing Machine Advantages